 7. Francis Allotey was Founder of the Ghana Energy Research Group

-In his continual quest to make significant scientific contributions in his home country, Prof Francis Allotey founded the Ghana Energy Research Group.
-He took over the position of the group’s coordinator in 1985 and was in the center of the group’s impressive achievements over the years.
+In his continual quest to make significant scientific contributions in his home country, Prof. Francis Allotey founded the Ghana Energy Research Group.
+He took over the position of the group’s coordinator in 1985 and was in the centre of the group’s impressive achievements over the years.